 Textile wipers are often described as rags.
 This is a standard description but we have always considered it a bit unfair!
 Textile wipers and white rags are many things, but to call them rags can perhaps suggest they are simply thrown together from discarded old cloth.
 Nothing could be further from the truth.

 Our cleaning wipes and polishing cloths are purpose designed and carefully manufactured to clean different surfaces and environments.
 Some materials are better at mopping up fluid spillages than others, while other materials are better at polishing steel, enamel or painted surfaces.

-In 40 years’ experience in the industrial cleaning rags market, we have developed precise standards for measuring the different characters of materials, and creating the right sort of textiles to handle different tasks.
+With 40 years of experience in the industrial cleaning rags market, we have developed precise standards for measuring the different characteristics of materials and creating the right sort of textiles to handle different tasks.